-See §14.16 for a full list of element attributes along with a their units.
+See ^{15.16} for a full list of element attributes along with a their units.

-Attributes specific to a diffraction\plate element are:
+Attributes specific to a diffraction_plate element are:

-'''

-mode = <Type> !
-Reflection or transmission field_scale_factor = <Real> !
-Factor to scale the photon field ref_wavelength !
-Reference wavelength (\S 5.5).
-Dependent attribute (\S 5.1).
+mode = < <type> !</type> Reflection or transmission field_scale_factor = < <real> !</real> Factor to scale the photon field ref_wavelength !
+Reference wavelength ($\S5.5$).
+Dependent attribute ($\S5.1$)

-'''

-The mode switch sets whether X-rays are transmitted through the diffraction\plate or or reflected.
+The mode switch sets whether X-rays are transmitted through the diffraction_plate or or reflected.
 Possible values for the mode switch are:

-'''

 reflection transmission !
 Default

-'''

 The geometry of the plate, that is, where the openings (in transmission mode) or reflection regions are, is defined using the "wall" attribute.
-See ( $\S 5.12$ ) for more details.
+See ($\S5.12$) for more details.

-In transmission mode, a diffraction\plate is nominally orientated transversely to the beam.
-Like all other elements, the diffraction\plate can be reoriented using the element's offsets, pitches and tilt attributes (§5.6).
+In transmission mode, a diffraction_plate is nominally orientated transversely to the beam.
+Like all other elements, the diffraction_plate can be reoriented using the element's offsets, pitches and tilt attributes (§5.6).

-The aperture\type (§5.8) parameter of a diffraction\plate will default to auto which will set the aperture limits to define a rectangular aperture that just cover the clear area of the plate.
+The aperture_type (§5.8) parameter of a diffraction_plate will default to auto which will set the aperture limits to define a rectangular aperture that just cover the clear area of the plate.

-The field\scale\factor, if set to a non-zero value (zero is the default) will be used to scale the field of photons as they pass through the diffraction\plate element:
+The field_scale_factor, if set to a non-zero value (zero is the default) will be used to scale the field of photons as they pass through the diffraction_plate element:

-'''

 field -> field field_scale_factor

-'''

-Scaling is useful since the electric field of photons traveling through a diffraction\plate are renormalized (see Eqs.
-(25.10) and (25.11)).
-This can lead to large variation of the photon field and can, for example, make visual interpretation of plots of field verses longitudinal position difficult to interpret. field\scale\factor can be used to keep the field more or less constant.
+Scaling is useful since the electric field of photons traveling through a diffraction_plate are renormalized (see Eqs.
+(26.10) and (26.11)).
+This can lead to large variation of the photon field and can, for example, make visual interpretation of plots of field verses longitudinal position difficult to interpret. field_scale_factor can be used to keep the field more or less constant.

-A diffraction\plate that is "turned off" (is\on attribute set to False), does not diffract at all and transmits through all the light incident on it.
+A diffraction_plate that is "turned off" (is_on attribute set to False), does not diffract at all and transmits through all the light incident on it.